-This is the Father Lessons project, where I ask people to share their wisdom, life lessons and insights about fatherhood, allowing you to assemble the toolkit that your father should have shared with you.
+This is the Father Lessons project, where people share their wisdom, life lessons and insights about fatherhood, allowing you to assemble the toolkit that your father couldn’t share with you.

 My name is Mark McBennett, and I’m a father.
 Not a sociologist, psychiatrist or therapist, just a regular father.
 I’ve had people tell me what a great father I am, so I know I’m doing some things right.
 But there have been plenty of times when I’ve felt like a failure as a father.
 That’s partly down to the fact that I’m quite hard on myself especially when I’ve fallen short of my own ideals of what a father should do and be, when I’ve been lazy, selfish, avoidant, controlling, you name it.
 But while I think it’s good to be honest with yourself and face up to your shortcomings, the fact is that I, like many others, didn’t have an ideal role model growing up.

 This isn’t about blaming our own fathers for everything and avoiding responsibility.
 It’s about recognising the attitudes and patterns of behaviour, good as well as bad, that we carry with us due to the way we ourselves were raised.
 If we don’t recognise them first of all, then we’re probably just mimicking them and passing them down to our children.
 With a literal generation gap between our childhood and our time as parents, we also need to take into consideration how society and the “rules” have changed.